 Attend lectures and debates on a wide range of academic topics at Studium Generale in Leiden and The Hague.
 They are free of charge and open to everyone.

-Join an independent sports club in either city, for football (soccer), Field Hockey, Basketball, Rowing, Swimming, Sailing, or many
+Join an independent sports club in either city, for football (soccer), Field Hockey, Basketball, Rowing, Swimming, Sailing, or many other sports.

 Download the app Uni-life to meet other students and stay up to date on the latest events.

 The well-being and success of our students is very important to us at Leiden University.
-We offer students all kind of skills packages to improve study-related skills and your own well-being.
+We offer students all kind of skills packages to improve study-related skills and their own well-being.
 Topics covered include time or stress management and thesis writing.
 This offer is varied and consists, among other things, of workshops to individual counselling.
 We have a number of specialised student counsellors and psychologists available.
-Not only can they help resolve study and personal problems, they can also assist you in legal, financial and other non-academic matters.
+Not only can they help resolve study and personal problems, they can also advise you in legal, financial and other non-academic matters.